The campaign for clean, safe and affordable heating for British homes today.

 Heat pumps are healthy

-Clean heat pump technologies are non-polluting, unlike gas boilers that emit air pollution – in particular nitrous oxides – which can contribute to respiratory and cardiovascular diseases.
+Clean heat pump technologies are non-polluting, unlike gas boilers that emit air pollution – in particular nitrogen oxides (NO and NO2) – which can contribute to respiratory and cardiovascular diseases.
 The problem is particularly acute in some cities where gas boilers are responsible for around 20% of air pollution.

 Heat pumps are extremely safe and reliable